doug-skinner/doug-skinner.github.io/pages/quotes.md

 > Incremental knowledge is so much easier to maintain in a rich way.
 At first, it is very daunting, but then as you build the scope, then all the pieces fit in.

+## Billy Collins

+> The pen is an instrument of discovery rather than just a recording implement.

 ## Carlyle

 > A great man shows his greatness by the way he treats little men.